 Trafalgar’s Concurrent Disorders Treatment

-Trafalgar uses treatment methods such as cognitive behavioural therapy, individual therapy and group counselling, which have proven effective in treating people with concurrent disorders.
-Cognitive behavioural therapy allows clients to focus on how their behaviour and thought patterns relate to their mental health and substance use issues.
+Trafalgar uses treatment methods such as cognitive behavioural therapy, individual therapy and group counselling.
+These methods have proven effective in treating people with concurrent disorders.
+Cognitive behavioural therapy focuses on how behaviour and thought patterns relate to their mental health and substance use issues.
 It helps them to identify ways to modify their behaviour to better cope with these problems.
 Individual therapy allows a person to identify the underlying causes of their problems and methods for dealing with them.
-Group counselling provides people with supportive, understanding environments in which they can discuss their issues and strategies for coping with them.
+Group counselling provides people with supportive, understanding environments.
+They are an opportunity to discuss challenges and strategies for coping with them.

 Relapse Risks and Aftercare for Concurrent Disorders